 Initially available in major cities, airports and selected regional areas in October 2011, Telstra's 4G network offers significantly faster speeds, lower latency, and reduced network congestion.
-The latest upgrade to the Telstra 4G network and release of Category 4 LTE devices in February 2013 will see peak speeds of up to 150Mbps in Western Australia and selected areas.
+The latest upgrade to the Telstra 4G network (coined 4GX) and release of Category 6 LTE devices in 2015 will see peak speeds of up to 300Mbps in enabled areas.

 4G bandwidth (ie the width of frequencies we can send and receive on) is critical in supporting high speed and a high number of users.
 Because in order for your connection not to get confused with someone else's, each user is allocated a small sliver of frequencies that they can transmit on and nobody else can.
 You'll notice this most during peak usage hours, where as more people start using the tower it will reduce the width of your (and everyone else's) sliver of frequencies, resulting in each person getting a reduced download/upload speed.

 Naturally this is a very simplified explanation (for more info read up on OFDMA and SCFDMA) but for our purposes it will suffice.